Stumping in Missouri, Trump says he'll clear out ‘lingering stench’ at FBI, DOJ

 "I've seen our guys from ICE.
 I've seen it.
 I've watched it.
 MS-13, they’re tough but they’re not tough like our guys.
 They're not tough like our ICE people," Trump continued.

-Trump won Missouri during the 2016 presidential election, defeating opponent Hillary Clinton by double digits.
+Trump won Missouri during the 2016 presidential election, defeating opponent Hillary Clinton there by double digits.

-The president has previously campaigned for and endorsed Hawley in the state’s Senate race, telling an audience over the summer, “We need Josh badly.”
+The president has previously campaigned for and endorsed Hawley in the state’s U.S. Senate race, telling an audience over the summer, “We need Josh badly.”

 In a June tweet, he dubbed McCaskill “so phony” for her use of a private plane for two of the three days of her supposed campaign RV tour.